-The symptoms usually come on quickly with little warning.
+The symptoms of gout usually come on quickly, with little warning.
 In many cases, they start at night.
 The following are the possible symptoms:

 - The joint pain is usually intense.
 Any joint can be affected, but it is usually the big toe.
 Other joints that are commonly affected include the knees, wrists, ankles, elbows, and fingers.
 Within the first 12 hours of the attack, the pain is typically the most severe.